We love a good Halloumi Curry with Rice and this deliciously simple, chef-curated recipe doesn't disappoint. Time to bust out the pots and pans!

 Halve, peel and thinly slice the onion.
 Trim the green beans then chop into thirds.
 Peel and grate the garlic (or use a garlic press).
 Cut the halloumi in half through the middle, then cut into 2cm chunks.

-Meanwhile, heat a drizzle of oil in a frying pan on medium-high heat.
-Once the oil is hot, add the green beans and stir-fry until slightly browned and almost tender, 3-4 mins.
-Add half the garlic, cook for another 30 seconds, then remove the beans to a large bowl.
+Meanwhile, heat a drizzle of oil in a frying pan on medium high heat.
+Once the oil is hot, add the green beans and stir fry until slightly browned and almost tender, 3-4 mins.
+Add half the garlic, cook for another 30 seconds, remove the beans to a large bowl.

-Put the pan back on high heat, add a drizzle of oil if the pan is dry.
-Add the halloumi, fry until golden on all sides, turning often, 3-5 mins.
-TIP: Cook in batches if you need to.
+Put your pan back on high heat, add a drizzle of oil if the pan is dry.
+Add the halloumi, fry until golden on all sides, turning often, 3-5 mins total (cook in batches if you need to).
 Remove from the pan to the bowl with the beans.
-Put the pan back on medium heat with a little more oil, add the onion.
-Stir- fry until soft, 4-5 mins, then add the curry powder, stir and cook for 30 secs.
+Put your pan back on medium heat with a little more oil, add the onion.
+Stir fry until softened, 4-5 mins, then add the curry powder, stir and cook for 30 secs.

-Add the tomato purée and remaining garlic.
+Add the tomato puree and remaining garlic.
 Stir and cook for 1 minute.
-Pour in the passata and water for the curry (see ingredients for amount) bring to the boil then gently stir in three-quarters of the mango chutney, all the green beans and all the halloumi.
-Add a grind of pepper, bring back to the boil again then reduce the heat to medium- low.
+Pour the passata and water (see ingredient list for amount) into the pan with the onion, bring to the boil then gently stir in three quarters of the mango chutney, all the green beans and all the halloumi.
+Add a grind of pepper, bring back to the boil again then reduce the heat to medium low.
 Simmer until the mixture has reduced slightly, 6-8 mins.
 Stir every couple of mins.

-While everything finishes cooking, put the rest of the mango chutney in a small bowl and add the yoghurt and a grind of pepper.
+While everything finishes cooking, put the rest of the mango chutney in a bowl and add the yoghurt and a grind of pepper.
 Stir together.
-Once the rice is cooked, fluff it up with a fork then and spoon it into bowls.
-Taste the curry and add salt and more pepper if you feel it needs it, add a splash of water too if it's a bit thick for your liking.
-Spoon it on top of the rice and finish with a drizzle of mango yoghurt.
+Once the rice is cooked, fluff it up and spoon into bowls.
+Taste the curry and add salt and pepper if you feel it needs it, add a splash of water too if it's a bit thick for your liking.
+Spoon it on top of the rice and finish with a drizzle of yoghurt.
 Enjoy!